tarwn/lessthandot-hugo/blogs/content/posts/2009-08-30-ssms-tools-pack-something-every-sql-serv-2.md

     INSERT INTO [|schema|].[|tableName|] (|insertColumnList|)
     SELECT |values|

-    -- Begin Return Select &lt;- do not remove
+    -- Begin Return Select <- do not remove
     SELECT |selectColumnList|
     FROM   [|schema|].[|tableName|]
     WHERE  |whereStatement|
-    -- End Return Select &lt;- do not remove
+    -- End Return Select <- do not remove

     COMMIT
 GO</pre>